pshevtsov/ohaskell/chapters/en/io/own-exceptions.md

 instance Exception InvalidRepository
 ```

-Some repository is analyzed, if it is incorrect it's time for exception `InvalidRepository`.
+Some repository is analysed, if it is incorrect it's time for exception `InvalidRepository`.
 This exception is inherited from two type-classes, `Show` and `Typeable`.
 That's necessary as our type must provide an instance of type-class `Exception` and that type class deduces context from these two type-classes.

 You'll ask, what is that unusual string for: